keketso-prog/AWS-RE-START-JOURNEY/About-Me/About-Me.md

 VPC configuration

 Subnets and routing Security groups and firewalls Network troubleshooting Soft Skills: 🤝 Strong work ethic and commitment

-Excellent organizational skills Friendly and team-oriented

-Honest and reliable Quick learner with growth mindset Administrative expertise Career Goals and Interests 🎯

 I am passionate about cloud technology and excited about the endless possibilities it offers.
 My goal is to achieve a successful career in cloud computing, starting as a Cloud Support Specialist or Junior Cloud Engineer.